-White Noise, however, proved to be DeLillo's breakthrough novel; it established him as a major talent and made him famous.
+White Noise was DeLillo's breakthrough novel; it established him as a major talent and made him famous.
 The novel is narrated by its main character, Jack Gladney, a professor of Hitler Studies - a field he originated.

 He is considered a master of his field, though he speaks no German.
 His fellow professor and star of the department, Murray J. Siskind, wants to start a field of his own - Elvis Studies.

 Jack lives with his fourth wife, Babette, and their oddball children from previous marriages.
 14-year-old Heinrich is a moody and introspective teen whose hairline is already receding.
 He plays chess by mail with an imprisoned mass murderer.

 Eleven-year-old Denise is a "hard-nosed kid," and she leads "a more or less daily protest against parental habits she considers wasteful or dangerous."
 Her little sister Steffie, however, is an unusually sensitive little girl.

 Steffie "becomes upset when something shameful or humiliating seems about to happen to someone on the [TV] screen," so she leaves the room and stands outside while Denise tells her what's going on.

 Three-year-old Wilder, who may be autistic, rarely speaks, but his mere presence is a comfort to his parents.
 The first part of the novel, Waves and Radiation, establishes these characters as it paints an absurdist portrait of modern (1980s) family life and satirizes the world of academia.